vitaly-los/WP-theme_reff/README.md

 wp_head()       Action Hook: Prints scripts or data in the head tag on the front end. wp_footer()     Action Hook: Prints scripts or data before the closing body tag on the front end.

+wp_enqueue_script('jquery');    jquery are included in wp by default, by use outdate jqueri's ver.
+1.4

 /* -- Config -- */